 The Moai at Rano Raraku – which seem to be frozen in time – are in various stages of creation.
 Some were obtaining final, intricate details, while work on one new Moai was just beginning.
 The partially-carved Moai has yet to be detached from the quarry walls.

 Among the various stages of Moai completion, we also witnessed numerous Moai that lay broken at the bottom of the hill.
-The theory is that the brand-new Moai were dropped or otherwise cracked during transport from the quarry.
-It is believed that these Moai were left abandoned, as the spirit would have escaped at the breakage and, therefore, a new Moai would need to be carved.
+The theory is that these brand-new Moai were dropped or otherwise cracked during transport from the quarry.
+It is believed that they were purposely left abandoned, as the spirit would have escaped at the breakage and, therefore, a new Moai would need to be carved.

 While no one is certain how long it took to create a single Moai, it is estimated that the work took 1-2 years in the quarry.
 The transportation of the giant statues – some weighing up to 70 tons – remains a mystery.
 There are numerous theories regarding how the Moai were moved, but one thing is certain: it wasn’t an easy process.